ravaga/context.Orion-LD/README.md

-Orion-LD is a Context Broker and [CEF](https://ec.europa.eu/digital-building-blocks/sites/display/DIGITAL/About+us) [building block](https://joinup.ec.europa.eu/collection/egovernment/solution/cef-context-broker) for context data management which supports both the [NGSI-LD](https://en.wikipedia.org/wiki/NGSI-LD) and the [NGSI-v2](https://fiware.github.io/specifications/OpenAPI/ngsiv2) APIs.
+Orion-LD is a Context Broker and [CEF](https://ec.europa.eu/digital-building-blocks/sites/display/DIGITAL/About+us) [building block](https://joinup.ec.europa.eu/collection/egovernment/solution/cef-context-broker) for context data management, implementting both the [NGSI-LD API](https://en.wikipedia.org/wiki/NGSI-LD) and the [NGSIv2 API](https://fiware.github.io/specifications/OpenAPI/ngsiv2).
 It is currently a fork of the original [Orion Context Broker](https://github.com/telefonicaid/fiware-orion) extending support to add **NGSI-LD** and linked data concepts.
 Orion-LD follows the [ETSI](https://en.wikipedia.org/wiki/ETSI) specification for **NGSI-LD** and has been tested to be a stable and fast **NGSI-LD** broker with near compliance to the version 1.6.1 of the NGSI-LD API